 Advancing the ability to serve all students well, and anticipating future needs in doing so, is a basic function of public higher education.

-Salem State is proud of its diverse student population, 40 percent of which identify as students of color.
+Salem State is proud of its diverse student population, 40 percent of which identify as students of color and over 50% identify as first-generation college students.
 Our focus on “servingness” means that we strive to ensure each student has the resources and support to explore their interests and passions, succeed academically, and grow as an individual.
-This commitment will continue to guide us as we approach HSI status.

 “Equity is more than simply creating a level playing field; it requires a concerted and intentional effort to remove barriers and obstacles that hinder the success of students that heretofore did not have these advantages.” – Massachusetts Board of Higher Education